SAFE STEPS

 Identifying trusted adults and support networks

-Staying safe at home, at school, and in the community
+Safety at home, school, and in the community

 Working with Schools

-Safe Steps is delivered in partnership with local schools.
+Safe Steps is delivered in close partnership with local schools.

 Reaching Children Across Sindhupalchok

-The programme recently completed its first teacher training workshop, bringing together 29 teachers from primary and secondary schools across Sindhupalchok District.
+The Safe Steps programme recently completed its first teacher training workshop, bringing together 29 teachers from primary and secondary schools across Sindhupalchok District.

-These teachers are now beginning to deliver Safe Steps activities within their schools, helping children gain practical knowledge and skills to support their safety and wellbeing.
+These teachers are now actively delivering Safe Steps sessions in their schools, helping children build awareness, confidence, and practical skills to stay safe and seek help when needed.